k9w/instructions/version-control/cvs.md

 This seciton is work-in-progress.

-On the server, create user `anoncvs`.
+On the server, create user `anoncvs`, which is used by reposync.

 ```
 # useradd -s /sbin/nologin anoncvs